neilenns/streamdeck-trackaudio/README.md

 ## Configuring a hotline action

 The hotline action provides a quick way to toggle between two stations for voice transmissions.
+This is typically used by center controllers who have a hotline frequency established with neighbouring sectors.

-Start by adding your primary station in TrackAudio with XCA enabled and the hotline station in TrackAudio with RX enabled.
+To use the hotline action start by adding the appropriate stations to TrackAudio.
+Your primary station should be added with `XCA` enabled and the hotline station should be added with `RX` enabled.
+Then configure the hotline action with the primary and hotline station callsigns.

+Once configured, pressing the action will toggle `TX` active between your primary and hotline frequencies.

 ### Hotline action settings <!-- omit from toc -->